 Female Sexual Dysfunction

-- Orgasmic disorder.
-You have persistent or recurrent difficulty in achieving orgasm after sufficient sexual arousal and ongoing stimulation.
+- Orgasmic Disorder-You has persistent or recurrent difficulty in achieving orgasm after sufficient sexual arousal and ongoing stimulation.

-- Physical causes including hormone problems, pain from an injury or other problem and certain conditions such as diabetes, endometriosis or arthritis.
+- Physical Causes- This can include hormone problems, pain from an injury, trauma to the body, or other problems such as diabetes. endometriosis or arthritis.

 - Alcohol and drug abuse